doctl is the official DigitalOcean command line interface (CLI).

 s3cmdto manage Spaces.

-Released v1.62.0 of doctl, the official DigitalOcean CLI.
-This release fixes a handful of bugs and introduces new flags on existing commands:
+Released v1.65.0 of doctl, the official DigitalOcean CLI.
+This release includes a number of new features:

-Released v1.60.0 of doctl, the official DigitalOcean CLI.
-This release introduces an
+Released v1.64.0 of doctl, the official DigitalOcean CLI.
+This release includes support for managing App Platform alerts.

 For more information, see the full release notes.